 If you update the number of periods, Scoro will automatically recalculate the project due date accordingly after saving.
 Scoro will always keep the project due date in sync with billing periods until you overwrite it manually.

-Budget
+1.2.
+Budget settings

 - Hours per period – set how many hours worth of work you will do for the client in each retainer period.
 This is your time budget.
 It lets you monitor logged hours against the time budget as the project progresses, so you can avoid overservicing and negotiate more hours with the client when needed.